Pedro Álvarez (baseball): Miami Marlins

 On December 3, 2018, Álvarez signed a minor league deal with the Miami Marlins.
 He was released on March 25, 2019, after opting out of his contract.

 Post-playing career

 On February 4, 2022, Álvarez was hired by the Milwaukee Brewers as an assistant to the baseball operations team.

+Álvarez now serves at Horace Mann School, his alma mater, as first Director of Wellness, in the Athletics Department.